3 Smart Generation-Skipping Trust Strategies

 For California families, this matters because the state does not impose its own generation-skipping transfer tax.
 Your planning only needs to account for the federal GSTT, which simplifies the structure compared to states that layer on additional transfer taxes.

-How Does a Generation-Skipping Trust Work?
+How a Generation-Skipping Trust Protects Your Legacy

 Setting up a generation-skipping trust involves several moving parts.
 Here is how the process typically unfolds: